The Gallows Act II: Plot

 Teenage friends Victor, Lex, Scott, Nick, and Marcus record a video of them doing a variation of ‘The Charlie Charlie Challenge’ by having Victor read a passage from ‘The Gallows,’ the reportedly cursed play that killed high school actor Charlie Grimille.
 Paranormal activity seemingly plagues the basement.
 Later, Victor finds Marcus hanged outside with swing set chains.
 The supposedly supernatural serial killer The Hangman strangles Victor with another chain.

-Aspiring actress Auna Rue moves in with her prop and dressmaker sister Lisa so she can attend Fellbrook High School, which has a prestigious drama program.
-On her first day, Auna embarrasses herself in front of Mr. Schlake’s class by poorly performing a monologue from ‘Return to Thayolund,’ a fantasy movie Auna has been obsessed with since childhood.
-Auna recovers somewhat when schoolmate Cade Parker takes a romantic interest in her.
+Aspiring actress Auna Rue moves in with her prop and dressmaker sister, Lisa, to attend Fellbrook High School, which has a prestigious drama program.
+Auna embarrasses herself in front of Mr. Schlake's class by poorly performing a monologue until a schoolmate, Cade Parker, helps her.
 A user named ‘almostfamous99’ interacts with Auna via chat on her unpopular YouTube channel.
-Almostfamous99 links Auna to Victor’s viral video of having apparently conjured paranormal activity by reading from The Gallows.

-Desperate to bump up her subscriber base after seeing Victor’s video had 16 million views, Auna obtains a copy of The Gallows from the school library.
-Auna becomes unusually obsessed with the play and later uploads a video of her reading from it.
+Almostfamous99 links Auna to Victor’s viral video of having conjured paranormal activity by reading from The Gallows.
+Auna obtains a copy of The Gallows from the school library.
+Auna becomes unusually obsessed with the play and later uploads a video of her reading it.